 John has been a leader throughout his tenure in Congress, on every issue he tackles.
 He has championed the effort to end U.S. dependence of foreign oil through advancing domestic fuel cell technology.
 He knows these initiatives will do more than keep our planet clean, they will spark new growth for our economy and launch thousands of exciting new jobs.
 That's why John introduced the Energy Independence Act, the Hydrogen and Fuel Cell Technology Authorization Act, and the Fuel Cell and Hydrogen Infrastructure for America Act to fund and promote fuel cell and hydrogen energy technology.
 He is also a founder and co-chair of the House Hydrogen and Fuel Cell Coalition.

 John stands up for those who need a champion.
 When he heard retirees in his district were living on $11,000 a year or less, he knew he had to act to keep anyone from retiring into poverty again.
 So he introduced the Social Security 2100 Act to enhance benefits and ensure the foundation of our retirement system remains strong for generations.
 John has also introduced proposals to allow the federal government to directly negotiate lower drug prices for over 40 million Medicare beneficiaries.

 Among his efforts to promote development in Hartford, John hosted a delegation of community leaders from the impoverished 06120 zip code in Washington.
 John helped these residents of Hartford's Promise Zone meet directly with the agencies and offices now aligned to support them.
 He also introduced the Promise Zone Job Creation Act to encourage employers to bring more jobs into places like Hartford's North End.

-Even today, John still lives in East Hartford with his wife, Leslie.
+He is a lifelong resident of East Hartford, where he lives with his wife Leslie.
 They have three children: Carolyn, Laura, and Raymond.